Is Virgin Media's Tivo any good?

-Think about it.
-When we record two programmes, one straight after the other, there's a brief period when the recordings overlap - preventing us from losing the end or beginning of a programme running early or late.
-For this brief period we're recording two things at once.
+When we record two programs, one straight after the other, there's a brief period when the recordings overlap - for this brief period we're recording two things at once.

-Tivo is cleverer than that.
-When back-to-back recordings are scheduled on the same channel, Tivo will keep recording each channel using the already assigned tuner, and separate the programmes after the fact.
+Tivo will keep recording each channel using the already assigned tuner, and separate the programs after the fact.

-As mentioned in the comments below, this means that even with the three tuner box it's technically possible to have six recordings going at once - with the end buffers of the earlier programmes on BBC2, ITV1 and Channel 4 all recording at the same time as the opening buffers of the 10pm programmes.
+As mentioned in the comments below, this means that even with the three tuner box it's technically possible to have six recordings going at once - with the end buffers of the earlier programs all recording at the same time as the opening buffers of the subsequent programs.

-When one of the back-to-back recordings is on one more channel than our box can handle, it'll ask us which recording to risk - and if it's going to be a repeated issue we'll be given the chance to reprioritise future recordings.
+When one of the back-to-back recordings is on one more channel than Tivo can handle, it will ask which recording to risk - and if it's going to be a repeated issue we'll be given the chance to reprioritise future recordings.

-If we're not in, we'll need to use TV Anywhere to reschedule one of the recordings, or hope that the box really does know what we like.
+If we're not in, we'll need to use TV Anywhere app on our mobile to reschedule one of the recordings, or hope that the box really does know what we like.

 One of the main gripes about Tivo is that the interface is not quite as intuitive as it might be.